-This Grievance Procedure will be used to process a written grievance or complaint concerning any other grievance, not covered by the above Protected Class Non-Discrimination Policy and Procedures and Anti Bullying Policies that a Future Professional feels have been left unresolved against a Future Professional, employee, or third-party.
-The grievance or complaint will be referred to the School Director and/or School Owner.
-The following grievance procedures shall be used to address a grievance filed by Future Professionals for complaints filed on their behalf against employees, other Future Professionals, or third parties.
-This process will be used to investigate reports under the Anti-Hazing Policy.
-For the Anti-Hazing Policy specifically, the School may initiate the process without a Future Professional grievance if may also be used by the School independently.
-A copy of the Grievance form may be obtained from the School's Director.
+This Grievance Procedure will be used to process a written grievance or complaint concerning discrimination, bullying, harassment, or any other grievance that a complainant feels have been left unresolved against a student, employee, or third-party.
+The grievance or complaint will be referred to the Grievance Coordinator and/or School Owner.
+The following grievance procedures shall be used to address a grievance filed by students or employees, or for complaints filed on their behalf against employees, other students, or third parties.
+A copy of the Grievance form may be obtained from the school's Grievance Coordinator; however, you may also provide a written complaint by other means as long as it is signed and dated.

-In order to facilitate the investigation, the complaint must include details of the incident or incidents, dates and times, names of the individuals involved, and names of any witnesses.
-A complaint should be filed within seven (7) days from the date of the alleged incident to allow the school to take timely and appropriate action.
-The complaint once received will be maintained in the Director's office, which has limited staff access.
-The school Director has the responsibility of investigating the complaint allegations; however, if it is in the best interest of the parties involved the school may choose to designate another individual to follow this process.
+In order to facilitate the investigation, the complaint should include details of the incident or incidents, dates and times, names of the individuals involved, and names of any witnesses.
+A complaint should be filed within seven (7) days from the date of the alleged incident in order for the school to take timely and appropriate action.
+The complaint once received will be maintained in the Grievance Coordinator's office, which has limited staff access.
+The school Grievance Coordinator has the responsibility of investigating the complaint allegations; however, if it is in the best interest of the parties involved the school may choose another employee.

-The time necessary to conduct an investigation will vary based on the complexity of the allegation(s) but will generally be completed within fourteen (14) days of receipt of the complaint.
-If a Grieving Party requests confidentiality, the school will take all reasonable steps to investigate and respond to the Grievance consistent with the request.
-If a complainant insists that his or her name or other identifiable information not be disclosed to the party alleged to have engaged in the behavior, the school will inform the Grieving Party that its ability to respond may be limited.
-In circumstances involving Hazing, the School may be required to take action that discloses identifiable information based on the reported information.
+The time necessary to conduct an investigation will vary based on complexity of the allegation(s) but will generally be completed within fourteen (14) days of receipt of the complaint.
+If a complainant requests confidentiality, the school will take all reasonable steps to investigate and respond to the complaint consistent with the request.
+If a complainant insists that his or her name or other identifiable information not be disclosed to the alleged perpetrator, the school will inform the complainant that its ability to respond may be limited.